Top 31 Best FREE Things to Do in Paris

 Canal Saint-Martin, Paris

 Enjoy a walk along the canal, discovering the locks, bridges, and lively atmosphere of the district.
-Bordered by the Canal Saint-Martin (click to read our canal guide), this quay offers a relaxed, friendly atmosphere.
+Bordered by the Canal Saint-Martin (click to read my guide), this quay offers a relaxed, friendly atmosphere.

 You’ll be able to take a walk along the water’s edge, watch the barges pass under the bridges, and enjoy the many cafés and restaurants lining the banks.
 It’s also an ideal place to picnic or relax and watch people passing by.